0xMiden/midenup/TUTORIAL.md

 export PATH=${MIDENUP_HOME}/bin:$PATH
 ```

+> [!IMPORTANT]
+> If this message is *not* displayed, yet this is the first time that midneup is
+> being installed in the system, then this is probably due to an executable
+> called "miden" already being present in the PATH; this can be the case of
+> older VM or client releases.
+If that is the case, consider uninstalling those
+> executables via `cargo uninstall miden` in order for midenup to work
+> correctly.
+Nowadays, those executables are named miden-vm and miden-client
+> respectively.

 After adding those `export`s to the shell's profile, the shell session must be restarted in order for these variables to take effect.
 This will enable `midenup`'s `miden` command, which is used to interact with the different miden components.

 # Getting started